Switch energy supplier in the UK — beat the July 2026 price cap rise

 Compare energy tariffs and switch in minutes

 EnergyPlus helps UK households compare home energy tariffs across the market, so you can switch with confidence.
-Whether you’re on a standard variable tariff, coming to the end of a fixed deal, or moving into a new home, you can use one quick form to see options that match your needs.
+With the price cap climbing to £1,862/yr from 1 July 2026, fixing now can shield you from the rise — whether you’re on a standard variable tariff, coming to the end of a fixed deal, or moving into a new home, one quick form shows options that match your needs.

 What you’ll need (if you have it)